 Excessive Valve Lash

-Engines have valves which open and close in sequence.
-The inlet valve allows fuel/air mixture in.
+Engines have valves that open and close in sequence.
+The inlet valve allows the fuel/air mixture in.
 It then closes and seals the combustion chamber.
-After the power stroke, the exhaust valve opens, and allows spent gases out.
+After the power stroke, the exhaust valve opens and allows spent gases out.

-It's a precise gap between valve tip and the rocker arm.
-As the engine wears this gap gets bigger, and will need to be adjusted.
-The inlet and exhaust valve lash will usually be different specs.
+The valve lash describes a precise gap between the valve tip and the rocker arm.
+As the engine wears, this gap gets bigger and must be adjusted.
+The inlet and exhaust valve lash will usually have different specs.

 Correct Lash

-When valve lash is set correctly - you crank over the engine, the valves open and release cylinder pressure.
-This allows the engine to crank over at sufficient speed, in order to create a spark strong enough to start up the engine.
+When the valve lash is set correctly – you crank over the engine, the valves open, and release cylinder pressure.
+This allows the engine to crank over at sufficient speed to create a spark strong enough to start up the engine.

 Incorrect Lash